lcolladotor/lcolladotor.github.com/04-teaching.md

 ## 2016

-1. Biostatistics instructor at a [workshop for Kandahar University Faculty](http://lcolladotor.github.io/kandahar), organized by Johns Hopkins University.
+1. Biostatistics and Stata instructor at a [workshop for Kandahar University Faculty](http://lcolladotor.github.io/kandahar), organized by Johns Hopkins University.
-1. Invited instructor for [Genomeeting 2016](http://www.genomeeting.com/) at INMEGEN, Mexico.
+1. Invited instructor for [Genomeeting 2016](http://www.genomeeting.com/) at INMEGEN, Mexico City, Mexico.

 # JHSPH